Skip to main content

 While there’s certainly room for a little bit of intuition in decision-making, your organization’s people are too important to rely on gut feel alone.
 Data should inform and influence your decisions rather than be used as supporting evidence for the choices you’ve already made.

 That’s where people analytics comes in.
-People analytics extracts insights from large amounts of data about your workforce, so you can balance facts with feelings and make better decisions that benefit your entire organization.
+What is people analytics?
+It extracts insights from large amounts of data about your workforce, so you can balance facts with feelings and make better decisions that benefit your entire organization.

 This guide covers what you need to know about people analytics – what it is, why it matters, when to use it, and how to make the most of what you learn.
 Keep reading to learn how to take the leap from instincts to data-backed insights.